Last Updated on

 The way I find relevant keywords to put in my pin descriptions is right on Pinterest.
 I simply do a Pinterest search with a focus key phrase such as “How To Start A Blog”.

-As you seen in the example above, Pinterest suggest other popular keywords that a pinner can use in their pin descriptions.
+As you see in the example above, Pinterest suggests other popular keywords that a pinner can use in their pin descriptions.
 I normally take a couple of those extra added keywords and put them in my pin descriptions.